campanam/BaitsTools/README.md

 ### bed2baits
 bed2baits generates baits from a track file in headerless BED and a a corresponding DNA sequence in FASTA or FASTQ format.

-`-i, --input [FILE]`: Input BED file name.
+`-i, --input [FILE]`: Input BED or interval list file name.
 Include the path to the file if not in the current directory.
+`--list [VALUE]`: BED or interval list file format (bed, GATK, or Picard).
+Default is BED.
 `-r, --refseq [FILE]`: Input reference sequence file name.
 Include the path to the file if not in the current directory.
 `-P, --pad [VALUE]`: Length to pad beginning and ending of extracted regions.
 Padding the BED coordinates helps ensure that baits cover the entire region evenly.
 Default is 0 bp.
 `-L, --length [VALUE]`: Requested bait length.
 Default is 120 bp.